Gaurav-Kumar-da24/da6401_assignment2/README.md

 ## Dataset Structure

-The iNaturalist dataset should i organized as follows: (for kaggle i put inaturalist_12K in input folder)
+The iNaturalist dataset used contains 10 classes of natural world images I kept my iNaturalist_12k dataset at input folder of kaggle
+Note: update the `data_dir` as required for run
 ```
 inaturalist_12K/
 ├── train/